umdio/umdio/README.md

 If you're actively working on the documentation, use the `docker-compose-dev.yml` file to view your changes live in ReDoc.

+All [rake](https://ruby.github.io/rake/) tasks should have descriptions.
+To list all rake tasks, run `bundle exec rake -T`.
 ## Tech Stack

 umd.io runs on Ruby, with various libraries such as Rack, Sinatra, Puma, and Sequel.
 We use Postgresql as the database.
 Everything runs in docker.